tls-attacker/TLS-Attacker-Description/README.md

 Having a cleanup policy is advised as the Snapshot Repository should not occupy the entire storage space of the virtual machine.

 User authentication on the Nexus server is done via a [GitHub oauth plugin](https://github.com/L21s/nexus3-github-oauth-plugin).
-It allows users to log on to the Nexus server with their GitHub username and an oauth token by mapping their GitHub teams to Nexus Roles.
+It allows users to log on to the Nexus server with their GitHub username and a GitHub personal access token by mapping their GitHub teams to Nexus Roles.
 To allow users of a GitHub team to access the Nexus servers with certain privileges, there has to be a Role in Nexus with the corresponding name.

 Consider the following: There exists a team named "bachelor-students" in the GitHub group "TLS-Attacker".
 We not want to give all users in this team read access to the Snapshot repository to allow them to download packages via Maven.
 However, we want to prevent them from uploading anything into the repository or making administrative changes.
 The corresponding role would look as follows.